benw000/Object-Detection/README.md

 Utils we will need:
--remake pipeline to include unlabelled

--yolo dataset packer: takes folder of images and folder of labels, creates new yolo dataset folder in particular location, and packages up everything with yaml files. optionally deletes the images and labels folders. mainly just creates yaml file

 -initial human annotation: take frames folder, then for each of train, test, valid, does initial YOLO inference, using data/temp folder as project/name, then puts txt labels where they need to be and deletes project/name. then passes through human checking, then packages up test and valid as yolo ready with yaml